Common Lawn Diseases

 For the purpose of this article, we will concentrate on general lawn health, which can be suspected and seen as different from a lawn disease when it affects the entire lawn and not just patches or circles.

-Rust is a fungal disease that occurs on your lawn when it’s growth is slowed.
+Rust is a fungal disease that occurs on your lawn when its growth is slowed.
+For many Rust is more of an inconvenience rather then devastating to your lawn’s health.

 Rust usually appears in late summer or early autumn and during periods of dry weather or when the grass is low on nitrogen.

-Lawn Rust weakens the strength of your lawn and makes it more susceptible to other diseases and turf problems.
+Lawn Rust weakens the strength of your lawn and can make it more susceptible to other diseases and turf problems.

 The most common reason a lawn will turn yellow or brown is due to something lacking in the lawn, which in turn is making the lawn sick.